EXCLUSIVE-SEC probes Tesla over whistleblower claims on solar panel defects

 The U.S. Securities and Exchange Commission disclosed the Tesla probe in response to a Freedom of Information Act request by Steven Henkes, a former Tesla field quality manager, who filed a whistleblower complaint on the solar systems in 2019 and asked the agency for information about the report.

 "We have confirmed with Division of Enforcement staff that the investigation from which you seek records is still active and ongoing," the SEC said in a Sept.
 24 response to Henkes, declining his request to provide its records.
 The SEC official said the letter should not be taken as an indication by the agency that violations of law had occurred.
-Reuters was able to confirm the response.
+Reuters independently confirmed the SEC letter was legitimate.

 Henkes, a former Toyota Motor quality division manager, was fired from Tesla in August 2020 and he sued Tesla claiming the dismissal was in retaliation for raising safety concerns.
 Tesla did not respond to Reuters' emailed questions, while the SEC declined to comment.